-The Most Popular Dessert of Every Decade Since 1900
+The Most Iconic Dessert from Each Decade Since 1900

 Every decade has its own special dessert that captures the taste and trends of the time.
 It’s like taking a sweet trip down memory lane, enjoying what our grandparents and parents loved before us.
 From the early 1900s with its iconic banana splits to the health-conscious treats of the 2010s, desserts reflect both the culinary innovation and the cultural shifts of each era.
 Let’s dive into these sweet delights, decade by decade, and savor the stories and flavors that made them famous.